Yuhao Deng

 Background

-I got my bachelor’s and doctoral degrees from the School of Mathematical Sciences, Peking University.
+I earned my bachelor’s and doctoral degrees from the School of Mathematical Sciences at Peking University.
 However, I have a wide range of interests.
 I have a double bachelor’s degree in economics from the National School of Development, Peking University, and completed a master’s program (non-academic education) in human rights from the Law School, Peking University.
-Now I am a postdoc research fellow at the Department of Biostatistics, University of Michigan.
+I was a postdoctoral research fellow in the Department of Biostatistics at the University of Michigan.
+I am currently a postdoctoral research fellow in the Vaccine and Infectious Disease Division at the Fred Hutchinson Cancer Center.

-Statisticians want to find patterns in complex social activities and discover knowledge from randomness in a rigorous way.
-As a methodological researcher, I wish to link statistical theories to practical applications, thereby contributing to scientific development.
+Statisticians seek to identify patterns in complex social activities and derive knowledge from randomness in a rigorous way.
+As a methodological researcher, I aim to connect statistical theories to practical applications, thereby advancing scientific development.

 Research interests

-Causal inference (randomized controlled trials, observational studies, confounding, intercurrent events);
+Causal inference (randomized controlled trials, observational studies, mediation, intercurrent events);

 Survival analysis (multi-state models, interval censoring);